Jetroid/jetroid.github.io/_posts/2017-10-11-the-race-for-space.md

 In particular, the song [*Go!*](https://www.youtube.com/watch?v=BHIo6qwJarI) inspires me.
 The engineering work behind NASA is simply astounding.
-The precision, the training, the knowedge.
+The precision, the training, the knowledge.
 What they achieved with now-primitive computation technology boggles the mind.

 *Go!* retells the story of Apollo 11's landing,